Research Appointments

 Academic Supervisor: Gianluca Cerruti

-The project aims to analyse the economic impact of high-speed rail lines in Italy, focusing on production, productivity, and innovation.
+Project Description: The project aims to analyse the economic impact of high-speed rail lines in Italy, focusing on production, productivity, and innovation.
 Particular attention is devoted to the proper identification of the counterfactual, the existence of heterogeneous and spillover effects, and the transmission channels.
 The analysis relies on economic and legal datasets and employs econometric and statistical strategies within a counterfactual framework, which allows for overcoming various issues associated with classical regression analysis, such as selection bias.
 These analytical methods are based on identification strategies designed to capture the causal effect of a specific policy and/or event on a given outcome.

-For additional information:
+For futher information:

 Email: ricerca@economia.unige.it